backstage/backstage/docs/integrations/gitlab/discovery.md

 ```

 If you don't want create location object if file with component definition do not exists in project, you can set the `skipReposWithoutExactFileMatch` option.
 That can reduce count of request to gitlab with 404 status code.

+If you don't want to create location object if the project is a fork, you can set the `skipForkedRepos` option.